adhlaphy/enose-pca-fingerprinting/README.md

 2. Characterize sensor drift over 36 months across 10 temporal batches
 3. Identify which sensors contribute most to chemical discrimination

-This project was built as part of a self-directed machine learning for gas sensing curriculum in preparation for PhD applications in sensor informatics and computational materials science.

 ---

 ## Key Results